-Further, in 1986, the then Home Secretary prepared a note for Cabinet Committee on Political Affairs [CCPA] to change the policy regarding illegal entrance and settlement in India of minority communities from Pakistan.
-It was suggested that illegal crossers in India do not deserve any sympathetic consideration and should be pushed back.
-However, it was proposed in para 17(ii) that "as regards the member of minority community who come to India for short visit by obtaining Indian visa, the existing policy is that if they desire to stay in India on long term basis with an intention to get ultimately Indian citizenship, their request for long term stay in India should be considered liberally".
+Further, in 1986, the then Home Secretary prepared a note for Cabinet Committee on Political Affairs to change the policy regarding illegal entrance and settlement in India of minority communities from Pakistan.
+It was suggested that illegal crossers in India do not deserve any sympathetic consideration and should be pushed back however, it was proposed in para 17II that "as regards the member of minority community who come to India for short visit by obtaining Indian visa, the existing policy is that if they desire to stay in India on long term basis with an intention to get ultimately Indian citizenship, their request for long term stay in India should be considered liberally".
 It may be noted that vide its decision dated 23rd January, 1986, the Cabinet Committee on Political Affairs approved this proposal of the Home Ministry.

-Further, the available instructions since internal guidelines of 1980 and those dated 17.11.1984 specifically identify these classifies communities as "Hindus" and "Sikhs".
-In 2011, "Christians" and "Buddhists" from Pakistan were also added to the list of eligible categories of minorities for grant of liberal LTV.
-A similar LTV regime for such named communities of Bangladesh has also been prescribed since at least 2010.
+Further, the available instructions since 16th July, 1997 specifically identify them as "Hindus" and "Sikhs".
+In 2011, "Christians" and "Buddhists" from Pakistan are also added to the list of eligible categories of minorities for grant of LTV.
+A similar LTV regime for classified communities of Bangladesh has also been prescribed since at least 2010.
 These executive instructions have flowed from the general powers available to Central Government under the Section 3 of the Foreigners Act, 1946 and provisions of Passport (Entry into India) Act, 1920.
-Therefore, a classification based on special circumstances of specified minorities migrating into India from Pakistan and Bangladesh for long term stay has been in existence since last many years.
-A copy of the of the LTV instructions, the instructions issued by the Ministry of Home Affairs since 03/12/1956 till 15/09/2017 and the Note dated 14.01.1986 of the Home Secretary along with its approval by CCPA are already attached herewith and marked as Annexure - R 9.
-A detailed table of the contents of the LTV instructions and the Note of the then Home Secretary in 1986 is as under:
+Therefore, a classification based on special circumstances of specified minorities migrating into India from Pakistan and Bangladesh for long term stay has been in existence since last many decades.
+A copy of the of the LTV instructions, the instructions issued by the Ministry of Home Affairs since 03/12/1956 till 19/08/2016 and the Note of the Home Secretary along with the approval are already attached herewith and marked as Annexure - R 8.
+A detailed table of the contents of the LTV instruction and the Note of the then Home Secretary in 1986 is as under :